 A UE supporting UAS services may provide to the network the USS address or USS FQDN during the registration procedure or PDU session establishment procedure so that the network may use the information to discover the USS.

 If the UUAA is revoked, the PDU session related to UAS services shall be released by the SMF.
 Based on operator policy, the AMF may decide to keep the UE registered or trigger a de-registration procedure.

-Editor's note [ID_UAS, CR3135]: Details of the UUAA procedure will be specified once stage-2 normative text is available.
+At any time after the UUAA procedure completion, the network may initiate UUAA procedure again for re-authentication and/or re-authorization purpose.

 Second change

 5.6.1.1 General